awslabs/duvet/design/witness/spec.md

 (the proof-world analog of "the test containing this annotation").
 The mapping from position to unit is prover-specific and lives inside each producer (decisions.md, Decision 9).
+Its domain (`dom(du)`) MUST contain only positions where an obligation is *rooted* — proof-element positions: fn/lemma headers, ensures clauses, loop invariants, proof asserts.
+Executable body lines MUST NOT be in the domain: they are proof ingredients (consulted material), not claims, and a test annotation there is not a proof-world test (decisions.md, Decision 13).
 Witness granularity is the image of the annotation's resolved position under this mapping, at the finest granularity the producer declares it supports.

+Attribution MAY be ambiguous *within the domain*: provers stamp generated obligations with the source range of the declaration they were generated from, so one proof-testable position can root several obligations.
+When N obligations root a position, the producer MUST deliver one witness per rooting obligation and MUST NOT select among them (decisions.md, Decision 12).
+Under Decision 14 the annotation is held to **all** of them: every delivered witness at that position must execute I for the pair to discharge, and the verdict's per-witness results name which obligation(s) failed.
+An ambiguous position that fails is correct pressure to disambiguate — e.g. splitting a conjoined
+`ensures A && B && C && D` into separate clauses and annotating the intended one.

 ### 5.4 Closure {#closure}